unbeschwert/flower_vla_calvin/README.md

 python flower/training.py
 ```

+You can use the pretrained FLOWER checkpoint from [hf-link](https://huggingface.co/mbreuss/flower_vla_pret) to train your own model on any of the datasets.

-Note that during training the full CALVIN eval or LIBERO rollouts will be called every n*1k training steps.
+Note that during training the full CALVIN eval or LIBERO rollouts will be called after _rollout_lh_skip_epochs_ and then every _callbacks.rollout_lh.rollout_freq_*1k training steps.
+Check out the training config for adopting the parameters.

-For replication of the orginial training results I recommend to use 4 GPUs with a batch_size of 8 and train them for 40k steps for ABC (ABCD).
+For replication of the orginial training results I recommend to use 4 GPUs with a batch_size of 8 and train them for 40k steps for ABC (ABCD) and evaluating after 19 epochs to get the best possible results.
-See configs for details.
+See training configs for details.

 #### Preprocessing with CALVIN
 Since FLOWER uses action chunking, it needs to load multiple (~10) `episode_{}.npz` files for each inference.
 In combination with batching, this results in a large disk bandwidth needed for each iteration (usually ~2000MB/iteration).